-If you are reading this, you are probably a student who will soon be starting their studies in Finland.
-So what needs to be taken care of to make sure your stay in Finland will be as smooth as possible?
+If you are a student who will soon be starting their studies in Finland, you’ll be wondering about what to do after arrival in Finland.
 Each country has a certain set of procedures that any foreigner must undergo.
 We will be listing the most important things all foreigners should do after they have moved to Finland.
-We hope you will find this checklist useful and that you will have wonderful time in Finland!
+We hope you will find this checklist useful and that you will have a wonderful time in Finland!

 Get a travel card

-You should visit the housing company first to get the keys and sign the contract.
-Normally, your tutor will help you getting the keys beforehand.
+After arrival in Finland, you should visit the housing company first to get the keys and sign the contract.
+Normally, your tutor will help you get the keys beforehand.
 In such case, you can go to the housing company within the first week to sign the contract.

 Get a Finnish phone number

 The two most popular phone operators in Finland are Telia and Elisa.
 Both of them provide various packages for phone calls and internet connections.
 For example, Elisa offers a Saunalahti Prepaid package, which is available at Elisa stores, R-kioskis, S-group’s stores, K-group’s stores, or online, at Elisa webshop.

 Go to school to meet with the social service person

 Each school has a social service department that helps incoming students with school-related work.

 Register at Maistraatti – the Local Register Office